This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Table of Contents

-Strawberry Arugula Salad Recipe
+How to Make Strawberry Arugula Salad

-For an extra creamy dressing, combine all dressing ingredients (except for the poppy seeds!) in a blender or food processor.
+- Combine all dressing ingredients (except for the poppy seeds!) in a blender or food processor.
 Blend until creamy.
 You may need to add a bit of water to help it blend well.
 Hand mix in the poppy seeds, then store in the fridge until ready to serve.

-Slice the fennel bulb, Meyer lemon, strawberries, almonds and orange, then toss with the arugula and berries.
-Once you’re ready to eat, shake up that homemade vinaigrette and pour over the salad.
+- Slice the fennel bulb, Meyer lemon, strawberries, almonds and orange, then toss with the arugula and berries.

 I won’t judge if you lick the bowl on this one.
 It’s ridiculously good.
 I love Meyer lemons so much I started growing them in my yard and eating them like apples.
-If this is your first time trying one then I dare you not to immediately fall in love :-).
+If this is your first time trying one then I dare you not to immediately fall in love.

-Easy Ingredient Swaps
+Ingredient Swaps

-While Meyer lemons are definitely preferred (they have the best flavor) in this strawberry arugula salad, you *can* swap them out for regular lemons.
-Just know they will be tarter and smaller.
-You can swap fennel for white onion as well as the berries for any berries you have on hand.
+You can swap fennel for yellow onion as well as the berries for any berries you have on hand.

 If you need this salad to be nut-free, then swap the almonds with hemp hearts or sunflower seeds, and swap the cashews in the lemon vinaigrette with the same.